imanathauda/Database-and-OS-security-of-the-HR-system-of-a-company/README.md

 # Database and OS security of the HR system of a company

-LO1: Design and develop database solutions for real world applications.
+LO1: Design and develop database solutions for real world applications.<br>
-LO2: Apply relational query languages and database programming languages in database applications.
+LO2: Apply relational query languages and database programming languages in database applications.<br>
-LO3: Evaluate query plans and recommend solutions to speed up the database servers.
+LO3: Evaluate query plans and recommend solutions to speed up the database servers.<br>
-LO4: Apply appropriate solutions to address security and performance concerns related to databases
+LO4: Apply appropriate solutions to address security and performance concerns related to databases<br>

 **Task 1 – OS Security**
 1. Compare and contrast 5 Linux distributions and select and justify the most suitable